zdharma-continuum/zinit-package-ecs-cli/README.md

 ## bin-gem-node Profile

-Provides the CLI command `ecs-cli`.
+Provides the CLI command `ecs-cli` by creating a forwarder script (a *shim*) in `$ZPFX/bin` by using the [bin-gem-node](https://github.com/zplugin/z-a-bin-gem-node) annex.
+It's the best method of providing the binary to the command line.

 The Zplugin command executed will be equivalent to: